morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 When it is necessary to add comments to code, follow these best practices:

 - **Be concise**.
 Keep your comments brief.
-As we've seen, one or two lines explaining *what* a given function accomplishes can be helpful.
+As we've seen, a line or two about the *why* of a given function can sometimes be helpful.
 But *how* the code works should be clear from the code itself, not from lengthy comments.
 - **Use inline comments sparingly**.
 It is rarely necessary to explain individual lines of code.
 A brief comment might occasionally be needed to explain a block of code within a function, but if your function has several such blocks, consider refactoring the code into smaller functions.
 - **Remove all commented-out "dead code" or "legacy code"**.
 It's never a good idea to leave superseded or not-yet-live versions of the code in commented-out form within the source file.
-These [two](http://programmers.stackexchange.com/questions/190096/can-commented-out-code-be-valuable-documentation) [posts](http://programmers.stackexchange.com/questions/45378/is-commented-out-code-really-always-bad) on StackExchange explain why.
+[These](http://programmers.stackexchange.com/questions/190096/can-commented-out-code-be-valuable-documentation) two [posts](http://programmers.stackexchange.com/questions/45378/is-commented-out-code-really-always-bad) on [StackExchange Programmers](http://programmers.stackexchange.com/) explain why.

 In addition, specific languages have guidelines about the best way to document code.